Laptop showing Mendola website

 Existing platforms were written with dated technologies, failed to produce reproducible results and even relied on a poorly extended version of an application used to monitor fire extinguishers.

-A contemporary, powerful, flexible and full-featured application.
+A contemporary, powerful, flexible and full-featured app.

 overview